mui/material-ui/docs/pages/blog/mui-product-comparison.md

 These components are significantly more complex than those found in the MUI Core libraries.
 They feature advanced functionality for data-rich applications and a wide range of other use cases.
-While these components provide native integration with MUI Core, they are separated so they can focus on deep integration with engineers' custom design systems.
+While X components natively integrate with MUI Core, they are kept separate so you can more easily implement custom design systems with them.

 MUI X is open-core.
 Base components are MIT-licensed, while more advanced features require a Pro or Premium commercial license.
 See [Licensing](/x/introduction/licensing/) for details.